-HEY!
-HEY! before you get started, just an FYI; We have found several other breeders coping our information below as well as our puppy pack materials and some of our other educational pages and articles.
+Before you get started, just an FYI; We have found several other breeders coping our information below as well as our puppy pack materials and some of our other educational pages and articles.
 They are using it on their sites and their puppy folders.
 We are flattered!
 How sweet of them!
 But just know that what we write here or what we send home in our pups portfolios, comes from OUR knowledge and our experiences.
 It is our verbiage.
 I get that some what to share our philosophies.
 That's cool!
 But if so, how about giving credit to us for each page or document that is copied?
 Wouldn't that be the respectable thing to do?

-- Just because a breeder who breeds show dogs OR hunting dogs does mean that their pups would not make excellent family companions.
+- Just because a breeder who breeds show dogs OR hunting dogs doesn’t necessarily mean that their pups would not make excellent family companions.
 Basically you want a PET of a certain breed.
 GREAT!
 Just so you know, breeders are not really interested in selling you a show or hunting dog anyway.
-They usually retain the best by their standards (show or hunting) for themselves and the rest of litter will be placed into homes like yours.
+They usually retain the best by their standards (show or hunting) for themselves and the rest of litter will be placed into pet homes like yours.
 It takes a lot of training, great care and of course genetics to make a great show dog or hunting dog.
 Not every puppy in a litter will make that grade.
 You can have a great companion from either show or hunting lines and that is where most breeders want their puppies to go anyway.

-- Our prices are very comparable to other respectable breeders in the South/South East and are based on many factors.
+- Our prices are very comparable to other respectable breeders in the South/South East and are based on many factors and INDIVIDUAL pups or specific litters.
 I personally think it is tacky to display prices for puppies on websites as if the first person to hand over the cash, gets the puppy.
 I just hate that!
 Of course price is and should be a factor but all things aside, if the purchase price is the main factor in your decision to acquire a puppy from a reputable source, then perhaps you're simply not ready for a puppy at this time.
 After-all, the initial purchase price will be the least amount you will spend when it comes to the cost of proper pet ownership.
-Typically, in our area, a companion puppy from a well known, respectable breeder will cost between 1500.00 and $2500.00.
+Typically, in our area, a companion puppy from a well known, respectable breeder will cost between 2000.00 - 3500.00.
 Of course CAUTION as there are many bad breeders selling pups for just as much and many even higher than this price range.

 - Reputable breeders do not need to advertise their pups in a newspaper or online *free ads for one.
 Two, they usually get referrals from Veterinarians, other fellow breeders, club members or past customers.
 There is a HUGE difference in breeders that advertise in the classifieds and online freebie sites.
 A HUGE DIFFERENCE.
 We do a lot of research on the dogs we use in our programs.
 We show, train, do the proper health clearances, feed optimum diets, spend thousands of dollars each year to make sure our dogs have the absolute BEST in health care, housing, training, showing, trialing and more!
 The newspaper puppies come from accidental or at the most, very poorly planned breeding's.
 You know, the neighbor who has a Labrador female and asks the guy two blocks over if he would not mind using his "Labrador Boy" so they can make puppies together?
 Puppies are cute and sure they might be Labradors with or without papers but aside from that, health, temperament and everything else is going to be very unpredictable!
 Of course they don't know how to read or research pedigrees for type, temperament and health issues.
 Heck, they have no earthy idea of the term "heath clearances" other than "Skippy goes to the vet each year for a wellness check and shots".
 This by the way IS NOT health clearances!

 - Dogs, purebred and mixed are prone to different health problems that can result in serious issues, life long medical expenses or worse early Euthanasia.
 Reputable breeders will go through the time and expense to raise their dogs to the appropriate ages and have them screened for these AVOIDABLE genetic diseases before a breeding ever takes place.
 They want to make sure they have done everything possible to prevent producing affected puppies.
 In Labradors, there are several diseases we can screen for.
 I will go through the list of the most serious diseases and give a quick explanation, however please do take the time to search more of each disease (google it!) before you decide on purchasing ANY Labrador.

 - Canine Hip and Elbow Dysplasia (CHD & ED) - Although polygenic (meaning a combination of genes and also how environment can play a role in the outcome) CHD & ED can only be screened by Radiographs.
 There is no DNA test to determine if a dog will get CHD/ED.
 Instead we rely on x-rays read by Orthopedic specialist who give us their opinion as to IF the dogs Hips and Elbows are Good or not.
 If they pass, then the breeder will usually register the results with the Orthopedic Foundation for Animals (OFA) who also manages a health data base for different breeds. www.offa.org Although every Labrador should be screened and certified free of CHD and ED before being bred, there is no way to absolutely guarantee that any and all offspring from cleared parents will also be free of these issues.
 Rather it is most important to acquire a Labrador from parents that are certified with many generations behind them also certified, therefore decreasing the chances of producing CHD and ED.